fukurosan/Jhaystack/docs/configuration.md

 #### Index Strategy

-Index strategies lets you to create search indexes that allow for offline searches.
+Index strategies lets you to create search indices that allow for offline searches.
 Offline searches are significantly faster than online searches, but allow for less configurability and flexibility.

 ---